aheissenberger/gatsby-starter-netlify-cms/src/content/blog/want-to-be-your-own-bank-you-should-probably-buy-some-extra-hardware.md

 ---
 templateKey: blog-post
 title: Want to be your own bank?
-You should probably buy some extra hardware.
+You should buy some extra hardware.
 path: harwarewallet
 date: '2018-04-17T07:32:39+02:00'
 author: Daniel Pichler